lehoff/kairos/README.md

         ...

-That is the basic set-up and while testing you have to mock chronos.
+That is the basic set-up and while testing you have to mock kairos.
 This is easy to do with the meck application and should be quite simple to do with any mocking library.

-So you ensure that you have control over chronos:
+So you ensure that you have control over kairos:

-    meck:new(chronos),
+    meck:new(kairos),
-    meck:expect(chronos, start_timer,
+    meck:expect(kairos, start_timer,
                 fun(_,_) -> 42 end)

 As part of the test you check that the timer was requested to start:

-    meck:called(chronos, start_timer, [my_server, timer_4])
+    meck:called(kairos, start_timer, [my_server, timer_4])

 And when you come to the point in the test where you want to see the effects of the timer expiry you simply call